Get Started

 Learn how negotiating supplier contracts can create a real impact for your business.

 Much of the supplier contract negotiation advice out there focuses on at-the-table tactics and counter-tactics.
-While such advice may have its place, what you do before you enter the room is what really matters.
-The most influential factors to any contract negotiation are in motion before a meeting ever takes place.
+While such advice on how to negotiate with suppliers may have its place, what you do before you enter the room is what really matters.
+What you need to remember while negotiating with suppliers is that the most influential factors are already in motion before a meeting ever takes place.

 Omid Ghamami, CPSCM™, noted procurement author/speaker/consultant and CEO of the Procurement and Supply Chain Management (PSCM) Institute, has helped us put together tips for effective contract negotiation that will actually make an impact.